Georgia State Route 93

 State Route 93 (SR 93) is a state highway in southwest part of the U.S. state of Georgia.
-The highway runs 60.9 mi from Thomasville north to Pelham, northeast to Hinsonton, north to Lester, and west to Baconton.
+The highway runs 60.9 mi from near Thomasville north to Cairo, north to Pelham, northeast to Hinsonton, north to Lester, and west to Baconton.

 Route

 SR 93 begins at an intersection with US 319/SR 35 near Thomasville, in the southeastern part of Grady County And Thomas County.
 It heads north-northwest.
 After traveling through Beachton, it curves to the north-northeast.
 It curves to a nearly due-northwestern direction before going to the north.
 The highway curves to the northwest before crossing over the Ochlockonee River.
 Northwest of this crossing is one over Little Tired Creek.
 A short distance later, it enters Cairo.
 It intersects the western terminus of 12th Avenue SE, which leads to Grady General Hospital.
 The highway then curves back to a northerly direction.
 Between 6th Avenue SE and Syrupmaker Drive, it passed Cairo High School.
 At its intersection with SR 111 (4th Avenue SE), the two highways begin a concurrency.
 An intersection with the western terminus of a different segment of 4th Avenue SE leads to the Heritage Industrial Complex.
 Between 2nd Avenue SE and 1st Avenue NE, they cross over some railroad tracks of CSX.
 At 1st Avenue NE, they intersect the western terminus of SR 38 Spur.
 A few blocks later, they intersect US 84/SR 38 and the western terminus of SR 188, which takes on the 5th Street NE name.
 Here, SR 93 and SR 111 turn left and follow US 84 and SR 38 for approximately five blocks.
 At North Broad Street, SR 93 and SR 111 split off from US 84/SR 38.
 The two highways travel to the north-northeast.
 After curving to a nearly due-north direction, they leave the city.
 They curve to the northeast and cross over Little Tired Creek.
 A short distance later SR 111 splits off to the northeast, while SR 93 curves to the north.
 It crosses over West Branch Barnetts Creek and then Big Branch.
 The highway curves back to the northeast and enters the south-central portion of Mitchell County.